rht-labs/enablement-docs/facilitation/02-what-is-labs/README.md

-# Kick Off and Target Outcomes
+# What is Labs?

-> Short session with a few slides to introduce and drive a shared understanding of Red Hat Open Innovation Labs.
+> Short session with a few slides to introduce Open Innovation Labs, its use cases and the format of Labs residencies.

 _____